-Each student will make one half-an-hour (including Q & A) presentation in class.
+[ Depending on the number of students, there would be either a mid-term exam (if the class has more than 10 students) or, if there are fewer students, each student will make one half-an-hour (including Q & A) presentation in class.
 The topic will have to be on inequality, but the choices may include relationship between inequality and some other phenomena, analysis or description of changes of inequality in a given country or region, critical review of several inequality papers or books etc. (I do not expect original, data-driven work, although that would be welcome.
 A review of literature from a given area is fine.)

 The final exam will be take-home and will consist of two or three essay questions.
-The grading weights will be as follow: class participation 30%, presentation 30%, final exam 40%.
+The grading weights will be as follows: class participation 30%, mid-term exam or presentation 30%, final exam 40%. ]

-The amount of required readings (denoted by letter R) is not huge (approximately two readings per week).
+The amount of required readings (denoted by letter R) is not huge (about two readings or 30 pages per week).
+Number of pages listed is only an approximation.
 Other papers listed in the syllabus are important papers from the area, and may be useful for students who decide to pursue a given topic further (whether in this class or another).
-Only things covered in class and in required readings may be included in the final exams
+It is really very important to attend all the classes and to use slides (separately delivered to all or easily downloadable) to keep track of the material.
+Slides may be more extensive that what is covered in class.
+But only things covered in class and in required readings may be included in the exams.